2024 United States Senate election in Virginia

 The 2024 United States Senate election in Virginia was held on November 5, 2024, to elect a member of the United States Senate to represent the Commonwealth of Virginia.
-Democratic incumbent Tim Kaine won re-election to a third term, defeating Republican former U.S. Navy captain Hung Cao by a 8.93% margin.
+Democratic incumbent Tim Kaine won re-election to a third term, defeating Republican former U.S. Navy captain Hung Cao by an 8.93% margin.
 Primary elections took place on June 18, 2024.
+Although Kaine underperformed polling and won by his lowest margin since his first election in 2012, he outperformed Kamala Harris in the concurrent presidential election by 3.15 percentage points.

 Background

 Virginia is considered to be a moderately blue state at the federal level, with Joe Biden carrying Virginia by about 10 percentage points in the 2020 presidential election.
 Democrats control both U.S. Senate seats, a majority in its U.S. representative congressional delegation, and the minimum majority in both houses of the Virginia General Assembly.
 However, Republicans flipped all three statewide constitutional offices in the 2021 elections.

 Kaine was first elected in 2012 by 6 points, defeating former U.S. Senator George Allen, and won re-election in 2018 by 16 points.
 Republicans have not won a U.S. Senate race in Virginia since 2002.

 This race was considered to be clearly favoring Kaine as he is popular amongst Virginian voters and typically over-performs other down-ballot candidates.